-My last stop on my Reebok Headquarters tour in Canton, Mass. was to meet with Antoine Nizan, the Reebok Running Product Manager.
+My last stop on my Reebok Headquarters tour in Canton, Mass. was to meet with Antoine Nizan, the Reebok Running Product Manager, to learn about Reebok running shoes.
 Despite Reebok’s running heritage, in recent years, specialty running shops have taken the view that Reebok shoes aren’t a must-have brand.
 Realizing that Reebok isn’t going to compete with the Big Three of distance running (Asics, Brooks, and Saucony), the company started leading off with a different point of view.

 “Your run is not just another run,” Antoine said.
 Reebok views running as part of a larger fitness routine; a Reebok runner also participates in CrossFit, studio classes, gym sessions, and/or yoga.
 “The varied routine makes you run better and farther and conquer different terrains,” he added.

-For Reebok, that means three pillars of running: speed, distance, and terrain.
+For Reebok Running, that means three pillars of running: speed, distance, and terrain.
 Here’s how it breaks down.